multiversx/mx-sdk-specs/accounts/account.md

     // Must be explicitly managed by client code.
     nonce: uint64;

-    sign(data: bytes): bytes;
+    // signs using the secret key of the account sign(data: bytes): bytes;

+    // verifies the signature using the public key of the account verify(data: bytes, signature: bytes) : boolean;

     // serializes the transaction, signs the transaction, applies the signature on the transaction sign_transaction(transaction: Transaction);